Privacy Amplification via Shuffled Check-Ins: Shuffled Check-in

-The bounds given in Section \ref{subsec:upplow} apply only to shuffled check-in with discrete $\eps_0$-LDP randomizer.
-In this subsection, we extend our consideration to generic, $(\eps_0,\delta_0)$-LDP randomizer not limited to discrete $\eps_0$-LDP mechanism.
-One important application of such a consideration is the FL variant of Differentially Private SGD (DP-SGD) \cite{mcmahan2017learning,abadi2016deep}, where continuous and isotropic Gaussian noises are added to the clipped gradients.
+Theorem \ref{th:main} relates the check-in operation to the (shuffled) base mechanism's ternary DP (see Appendix \ref{app:pre} for definition).
+In this subsection, we study how to calculate these values concretely.

 Given an $(\eps_0,\delta_0)$-LDP randomizer, our strategy is to first convert it to the corresponding RDP parameters using Lemma \ref{lm:dprdp}.
 The RDP parameters are then plugged into Equation \ref{eq:main} to calculate the resulting $\eps(\lambda)$.
-Note that the subsampling and shuffling mechanisms' approximate DP properties are relatively well studied.
+Note that the subsampling and shuffling mechanisms' approximate DP properties are relatively well studied \citep{feldman2022hiding,wang2019subsampled}.
 By converting them into RDP and utilizing Theorem \ref{th:main}, one can calculate the RDP of shuffled check-in in a rather straightforward way.
-Note also that Equation \ref{eq:dprdp} of Lemma \ref{lm:dprdp} involves a optimization problem that cannot be written in a closed form.
-Our procedure is henceforth mainly numerical (in contrast to the analytical bounds given in the previous subsection).
 In the following, we propose two approaches of tackling the problem.

-\textbf{Shuffling conversion (Approach 1).} Our first approach proceeds as follows: \begin{enumerate} \item Convert shuffle DP to shuffle RDP. \item Use shuffle RDP to evaluate subsampled shuffle RDP \item Substitute it into Equation \ref{eq:main} to evaluate the composition of RDP. \end{enumerate} To calculate the shuffle DP with $(\eps_0,\delta_0)$-LDP randomizer, we use Theorem 3.8 given by \cite{feldman2022hiding}. \footnote{ The result of privacy amplification by shuffling by \cite{feldman2022hiding} is valid only when $\eps_0 \leq \log\left(n/16\log(2/\delta)\right)$.
-For parameters violating this condition, we assume that no amplification occurs, i.e., $\eps=\eps_0$.
-This is well corroborated by the numerical experiments performed in \cite{feldman2022hiding}.} The subsampled RDP can be calculated using Theorem 9 of \cite{wang2019subsampled}.
+\textbf{Approach 1: Shuffling conversion.} Our first approach proceeds in three steps: 1) Convert shuffle DP to shuffle RDP.
+2) Use shuffle RDP to evaluate subsampled shuffle RDP.
+3) Substitute it into Equation \ref{eq:main} to evaluate the composition of RDP.
+To calculate the shuffle DP with $(\eps_0,\delta_0)$-LDP randomizer, we use the equations given below Definition \ref{def:ternary}.